Cybergen300/OVM_Intro/README.md

 # OVM_Intro
-small introduction to Optimistic rollups based on a basic ERC20 exemple
+Small introduction to Optimistic rollups based on a basic ERC20 example

 Setting - up the project on your desktop :